ericfitz/brewinfo/README.md

 - Displays reverse dependencies (which packages depend on each package)
 - Uses green checkmarks (✅) and red X marks (❌) to indicate dependency status
 - Provides summary statistics
+- **NEW**: Runtime dependency tree view showing hierarchical package relationships

+## Tree View Feature

+The new tree view displays runtime dependencies in a hierarchical format:

+- **Root packages**: Packages that are not dependencies of any other installed package appear at the top level
+- **Dependencies**: Each package's runtime dependencies are shown as child nodes
+- **Tree structure**: Uses Unicode box-drawing characters (├──, └──, │) for clear visual hierarchy
+- **Status indicators**: Shows ✅ for installed dependencies and ❌ for missing ones
+- **Circular dependency handling**: Detects and marks circular dependencies to prevent infinite loops

+### Tree View Options

+- `--tree`: Display both the regular table and the dependency tree
+- `--tree-only`: Display only the dependency tree (no table or summary)
+- Works with all other options (`--api`, `--output`, etc.)

 ## Requirements